davidlaprade/shiny-nemesis/outline.md

       - so if we’re really going to be taking our biology seriously, we shouldn’t be taking this line of argument seriously
     - for these two reasons, this claim is poorly defended
-  - I actually don’t think it matters whether moral psychology was selected for directly or indirectly
-    - either way, the genesis of our moral psychology was due to a certain trait increasing fitness
-      - whether that trait is moral psychology itself, or our having hair on our heads, it doesn’t matter
-      - the issue remains that increased fitness is neutral with respect to moral truth

-    - this is a needless detail that I think Street can’t really justify anyway
+  - this actually isn’t going to matter
     - officially, I propose we drop it from her statement from the problem
     - all Street needs to get her argument off the ground is that it was an evolved trait
-    - to see this, we should clarify Street’s statement of her “dilemma”
-- she states it as a matter of declaring a relationship “The basic problem for realism is that it needs to take a position on what relation there is, if any, between the selective forces that have influenced the content of our evaluative judgements, on the one hand, and the independent
+- she states her Dilemma as a matter of declaring a relationship “The basic problem for realism is that it needs to take a position on what relation there is, if any, between the selective forces that have influenced the content of our evaluative judgements, on the one hand, and the independent